-In the early to mid 1980s there wasn’t much change in men’s swim trunks.
-The tulip edge swim trunks and straight leg boxer types with retro striping were still popular.
-The fixed waist shorts were also ongoing.
-Lengths were still fairly short and the rise also lower than navel.
+In the early to mid 1980s, there wasn’t much change in men’s swim trunks.
+The tulip-edge swim trunks and straight leg boxer types with retro striping were still popular, and the fixed waist shorts were also ongoing.
+Lengths were still fairly short and the rise was lower than navel.

-The newest design change was in the colorblocking of horizontal stripes.
-Alternating wide and narrow stripes in 3 -4 similar colors created a refreshing new designs that has remained a popular swim shorts pattern for decades.
+The newest design change was in the colorblocking with horizontal stripes.
+Alternating wide and narrow stripes in 3 -4 similar colors created a refreshing new designs that have remained a popular swim shorts pattern for decades.
 The chevron color-block was also in style for several years.

 The Speedo swim brief finally made its way into mainstream culture in the 1980s.
-Professional swimmers had been wearing them for years but the public’s interest was peaked when men flocked to gyms to try weight-lifting or athletics clubs with a lap pool to try for that chiseled Olympic swimmer body.
+Professional swimmers had been wearing them for years, but the public’s interest was piqued when men flocked to gyms to for weight-lifting or to athletics clubs with a lap pool to try for that chiseled Olympic swimmer body.

-In the late 1980s men’s swimwear returned to the 1940s and 1950s where bold, tropical prints were in style.
-The 1960s Surf-Jammer shorts called Jams Shorts (name brand) with elastic waistband and drawstring tie replaced both the tulip and fixed waist shorts.
+In the late 1980s, men’s swimwear returned to the 1940s and 1950s where bold, tropical prints were in style.
+The 1960s Surf-Jammer shorts, called Jams Shorts (name brand), with its elastic waistband and drawstring tie, replaced both the tulip and fixed-waist shorts.
 Prints were colorful cartoon graphics, neon “pop art” themes, abstract geometrics, Hawaiian themes, and my favorite “splatter paint.”
-The subtle colors of the early 80s were replaced by a rainbow of primary hues in the late 1980s.
-You may noticed these funky prints are back in style now too.
+The subtle colors of the early ’80s were replaced by a rainbow of primary hues in the late 1980s.
+You may noticed these funky prints are back in style now, too.

-The colorful 80s continued into the early 90s with even more unique prints, bold vertical rugby stripes, colorblocking, and brand logos such as Gecko, Pacific Swimwear, and O’Neil becoming required swimwear.
+The colorful ’80s continued into the early ’90s with even more unique prints: bold vertical rugby stripes, colorblocking, and brand logos such as Gecko, Pacific Swimwear, and O’Neil became required swimwear.
 All swim shorts were now elastic waist with gradually lengthening shorts.

 Men’s beach pants also circled back into fashion in the 1990s.
-They were called harem pants.
-They fit with an elastic waist, full leg, 2 pockets, and elastic cuff.
-Bold prints and ethnic patterns matched those of swimwear.
+This time, they were called harem pants.
+They fit with an elastic waist, full leg, two pockets, and an elastic cuff.
+Bold prints and ethnic patterns matched those of swimwear trends.